 If you're unfamiliar with what OLED is, here's a quick primer: OLED display technology uses organic compounds as the pixels to create the picture in your display.
 But what makes it special is that OLED panels don't need an additional backlight like an LCD or LED display would.
 When the display turns on, electricity activities those compounds inside the screen and they actively light up or turn off depending on what's been shown on screen, only lighting up the parts of the screen that are in use and delivering an infinite contrast ratio.
 In short: OLED displays provide the best possible picture you can get.

-While superior picture quality is definitely a something you want in a gaming monitor, it's not the end all, be all for many gamers.
-Refresh rate is another big consideration for gamers, because a high refresh rate ensures can support games with high frame rates.
+While superior picture quality is definitely something you want in a gaming monitor, it's not the end-all, be-all for many gamers.
+Refresh rate is another big consideration for gamers because a high refresh rate ensures can support games with high frame rates.
 This, in turn, makes sure in-game visuals are smooth and free of blurriness, which has a tangible impact on gameplay.

-Other companies are racing to get their own OLED monitors on the market, but it's taking time to ensure this high fidelity experience can be made efficiently, effectively, and at a some-what consumer-friendly price.
-Looking ahead, Acer teased its own 55-inch OLED Predator monitor at the Consumer Electronics Show in January 2020, but the product still hasn't been released.
+Other companies are racing to get their own OLED monitors on the market, but it's taking time to ensure this high fidelity experience can be made efficiently, effectively, and at a somewhat consumer-friendly price.

 Given that OLED displays can be extremely fast and responsive with very low input lag, they have the potential to become great OLED gaming monitors.
 But since there is not a true 144Hz or 240Hz OLED gaming monitor, it's tough to say.